It takes great amount of work and boldness to make a fortune but it takes 10 times those qualities to preserve it.

 — Ralph Waldo Emerson.

-Others: Financial Planning professionals have a great scope in the industry.
-Apart from the above mentioned profiles, there exist a lot of options in the industry such as Stock broking and Commodities markets, Currency Markets, Insurance and Mutual Funds.
+8. Others: Financial Planning professionals have a great scope in the industry.
+Apart from the above mentioned profiles, there exist lot of other options in the industry such as Commodities markets, Currency Markets, Insurance and Mutual Funds.